 For most consultants, retainer fees are calculated by multiplying the estimated number of hours (hours the consultant expects to work on the client's project) by the amount they charge per hour.

 For example, when the consultant charges $50 per hour and plans to spend 40 hours per month working for the client, the final consultant retainer fee can be estimated at $2,000.
-The consultant should make sure that the retainer agreement allows them to earn a profit; otherwise there will be a need to renegotiate the deal.
+The consultant should make sure that the professional services retainer agreement allows them to earn a profit; otherwise there will be a need to renegotiate the deal.

 For example, the client could agree to pay more fees, or allow the consultant to spend fewer hours per day on the said project.

-Some clients will expect a discount when they agree to sign the consultant retainer fee agreement beforehand.
+Some clients will expect a discount when they agree to sign the consulting retainer fee agreement beforehand.
 This action is unfair to you as the consultant, and thus you should seek to ensure you make a profit from the first stage of the contract.
 You can opt to offer some package hours at the standard rate.

 This way, you can guarantee the clients that their needs will have your primary focus throughout the contract.
 Clients respond more positively to quality service over shoddy work over many free hours.
 This reason is why consultants are encouraged to focus more on selling quality results instead of hours worked.